-Find out exactly what this certification entails and why it can be a valuable pursuit for organizations looking to become more sustainable in this blog.
+B Corp certification allows companies to make their social and environmental contribution measurable and demonstrable.
+Find out exactly what this certification entails and why it is a valuable pursuit for organizations looking to become more sustainable in this blog.

 What is B Corp?

-B Corp stands for ''Benefit Corporation'' and is an international certification for companies that want to create value for people, the environment and society in addition to profit.
+B Corp stands for Benefit for all and is an international certification for companies that want to create value for people, the environment and society in addition to profit.
 The B Corp certification assesses companies based on their social, environmental and economic performance.
-The goal is to motivate companies to be not only the best in the world, but also the best for the world.
+The goal is to motivate companies to not only be the best in the world, but also the best for the world.

-To become B Corp-certified, companies must meet high standards in the following five areas:
+To become B Corp certified, companies must meet high standards in the following five areas:

 How does certification work?